About the Journal

 - Governance, Economy and Citizenry

-The unit is certified and evaluated by FCT – Fundação para a Ciência e Tecnologia (Foundation for Science and Technology), classified as Very Good.
+The unit is certified and evaluated by FCT – Fundação para a Ciência e Tecnologia (Foundation for Science and Technology).
 It has received funding from public and private entities – both national and European; these include the FCT, the Gulbenkian Foundation, Portuguese public entities and institutions, IPSS, professional and employers’ associations, trade unions, the European Commission, European foundations, among many others.
 It works regularly in partnership with a range of Portuguese and foreign research centres.